soaringleefighting/YUVProcessKit/README.md

 # YUVProcessKit

-YUVProcessKit is a series of projects for Processing YUV sequences, such as horizontal combiner, compare, connect, extract, scale and split and so on.
+YUVProcessKit is a series of tools for processing YUV sequences, such as horizontal combiner, compare, connect, extract, scale and split and so on.

 ## 0、支持平台